sematext/docs/docs/monitoring/tag-support.md

 SPM_MONITOR_TAGS="appType:jvm"
 ```

-To exclude tags and thus not send them to SPM just edit:
+To exclude tags and thus not send them to Sematext just edit:

 ``` properties
 # uncomment and add tags which should be excluded